PS11242026/Option_pricing_model/README.md

 ## Requirements

 - Python 3.10 or newer
-- Internet access for Yahoo Finance data

-Python 3.11 or 3.12 is recommended for the broadest scientific-package compatibility.
+- Internet access for live yahoo finance market data Python 3.11 or 3.12 is recommended for the broadest scientific-package compatibility.

 ## Setup